 - Youth should receive a minimum of 6-8 hours of development of crafting and performing tales.
 See the free lesson plans already available representing 6 hours plus assuming at least 2 hours of telling and being coached.
 This can be done as an individual, class, school, or district.
 For ready-made storytelling lesson plans, visit https://storycrossroads.org/teaching-story/ or email email@example.com.

-- Youth will be telling to audiences of 20 to 300 people at the Festival.
+- Youth will be telling to audiences of 20 to 100 people at the Festival due to proper-distancing or 1000+ due to virtual options.
 To prepare, youth should have the opportunity to present their stories to as many audiences as possible (e.g. classes, organizations, or clubs).

 - Story Crossroads is about the art of oral storytelling.
 As such, do not read the story.